 Speaker: Jaqueline London, Emeritus Professor, Université de Paris, France.

-Down syndrome (DS also called trisomy 21) is characterised by many developmental abnormalities including intellectual disability which could be related at least to sleep disturbances.
-Sleep disturbances both in early childhood of persons with DS have been mostly underestimated especially on their consequences on physical and neural development and functioning.
+Down syndrome (DS, also called trisomy 21) is characterised by many developmental abnormalities, including intellectual disability, which could be related at least to sleep disturbances.
+Sleep disturbances in early childhood of persons with DS have been mostly underestimated, especially on their consequences on physical and neural development and functioning.

-When a person sleeps it is mostly the sleep quality which is important and can be defined by the number and the length of the various stages of the sleep (called SWS: slow wavelength sleep or NREM) and by the number of REM (Rapid Eye Movement).
-Sleep affects learning and development in human and in other animals and during sleep many very important neuronal pathways regarding growth hormone, melatonin synthesis which is related to acetylcholine synthesis and uptake, metabolisms of dopamine, glutamate, serotonin, calcium, adenosine and glucose.
-All these molecules contribute to the required synergy for an active and productive day life.
+When a person sleeps, it is mostly the sleep quality that is important and can be defined by the number and the length of the various stages of the sleep (called SWS: slow wavelength sleep or NREM) and by the number of REM (Rapid Eye Movement).
+Sleep affects learning and development in humans and in other animals, and during sleep, many very important neuronal pathways regarding growth hormone and melatonin synthesis, which is related to acetylcholine synthesis and uptake, metabolisms of dopamine, glutamate, serotonin, calcium, adenosine, and glucose.
+All these molecules contribute to the required synergy for an active and productive day.
 Thus bad sleep may contribute to the behavioural and cognitive deficits of patients with mental retardation especially in the early childhood.

 Although sleep disturbances in patients with DS have already been reported in the early 70th, not enough attention has been used to improve the sleep quality of DS persons.
-More recently, the attention of sleep disturbances in the general population especially for OSA (Obstructive Sleep Apnea) has been pointed and devices for this condition are now well used and also at a moderate rate for persons with DS.
-Sleep apnea is characterised by increased arousals and is mainly due to the fact that when throat deepens during sleep, the airway muscles in the throat also deepens thus preventing the patient to breath normally.
-Many international recent reports have shown that 60% of the children with DS syndrome aged even 4 months have OSA even if they do not snore and if their parents report not to have any sleep problem.
+More recently, the attention of sleep disturbances in the general population, especially for OSA (Obstructive Sleep Apnea) has been pointed and devices for this condition are now well used and also at a moderate rate for persons with DS.
+Sleep apnea is characterised by increased arousals, mainly because when the throat deepens during sleep, the airway muscles in the throat also deepen, thus preventing the patient from breathing normally.
+Many recent international reports have shown that 60% of the children with DS syndrome aged even 4 months have OSA even if they do not snore and if their parents report not having any sleep problem.

-These patients have not only sleep apneas but also sleep fragmentation (frequent sleep arousals without apnea) and also sleep disorders breathing (SDB) which are important for normal development.
+These patients have not only sleep apnea but also sleep fragmentation (frequent sleep arousals without apnea) and sleep breathing disorders (SBD), which are important for normal development.

-We will give some new practical information to better handle with these problems in the population with DS according to ages.
-A specific mention will be given also to the relation between apnea and COVID-19 in these days of pandemic.
+We will provide some new practical information to better handle these problems in the population with DS according to age.
+We will also specifically mention the relation between apnea and COVID-19 in these days of the pandemic.

 Biography